bibhuticoder/bibhuti_portfolio/content/blog/add-copy-button-on-any-html-element.md

 That's it !

 This 1-liner will copy any piece of text from a webpage to clipboard.
-Its not limited to text though, you can copy any arbitrarydata eg. images to clipboard.
+Its not limited to text though, you can copy any arbitrary data eg. images to clipboard.
 More info along with its limitations & browser support can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard).

 Lets look at some of the use cases on how this 1-liner can be used on real world scenarios.